dictionaria/pydictionaria/docs/md-json-properties.md

 See the sections on the `entry_map`, `sense_map`, and `example_map` properties for markers, which are mapped by default.

+### …add translations in languages other than English

+Situation:  The dictionary provides translations in other meta languages in addition to English.

+Solution:  Map the respective markers to the `alt_translation1` and `alt_translation2` columns and add the names of the meta language to the `metalanguages` properties, using `gxx` for the first and `gxy` for the second meta language.

+Example:  A dictionary provides a Spanish translation in the `\d_es` marker and a Quichua translation in the `\d_qu` marker:

+    "sense_map": {
+        "d_es": "alt_translation1",
+        "d_qu": "alt_translation2"
+    },
+    "metalanguages": {
+        "gxx": "Spanish",
+        "gxy": "Quichua"
+    }

+### …display custom fields on the Dictionaria web app?

+Situation:  There are some custom fields that should be displayed on the `Words` and `Words extra` tabs on the web app.

+Solution:  Use the `custom_fields` property to specify fields to be added to the `Words` tab and the `second_tab` property to specify fields to be added to the `Words extra` tab.
+Note that these properties take the *labels* that are displayed in the table header.

+Example:  Add the phonetic form to the `Words` tab; add the Russian translation and a Comment in Russian to the `Words extra` tab.

+    "entry_map": {
+        "ph": "Phonetic_Form"
+    },
+    "sense_map": {
+        "gxx": "alt_translation1",
+        "nt_ru": "Comment_Russian"
+    },
+    "metalanguages": {
+        "gxx", "Russian"
+    },
+    "labels": {
+        "Comment_Russian": "Comment (Russian)"
+    },
+    "custom_fields": ["Phonetic Form"],
+    "second_tab": ["Russian", "Comment (Russian)"]

+Note how the different table headers come about:

+ 1. `Comment (Russian)` was defined explicitly in the `labels` property.
+ 2. `Russian` was defined in the `metalanguages` property.
+ 3. `Phonetic Form` was automatically generated for the `Phonetic_Form` column (by replacing underscores `_` with spaces ` `).

 ### …specify the source for a field?